 For over 60 years, DOMS Incorporated has built a reputation as one of the premier manufacturers of hydraulic suction strainers.

 Our products protect the most critical component of hydraulic systems—the hydraulic pump—from damage stemming from contamination.
-Designed and built for superior performance, our suction strainers ensure consistent and continual system performance, even in the most demanding hydraulic conditions.
+Designed and built for superior performance, our strainers ensure consistent and continual system performance, even in the most demanding hydraulic conditions.

 Types of Suction Strainers From DOMS Incorporated